The file system

 normpath(path::AbstractString, paths::AbstractString...) -> String

-Convert a set of paths to a normalized path by joining them together and removing "." and ".." entries.
+Converts a set of paths into a normalized path with their union and the removal of the elements "." and "..".
 Equivalent to normpath(joinpath(path, paths...))

 .